 2002 Toyota Sienna ignition key won't turn.
 How do I remove it to install a new one when I can't get it to turn to the acc position so I can use release pin underneath?
 It was happening intermittently then would not work anymore.
 I checked to make sure it was solidly in park and made sure the steering column lock was not on.

-Do I really need to remove the steering wheel?
-My ignition switch is on the dash not the steering column.
-I have a steering column mounted transmission shifter not a console/floor mounted one.
 I have everything apart, I just can't get the switch to turn to the ACC position so I can depress the pin release on the bottom of the ignition switch casing to remove the defective switch.
 Is there a trick to this or is there something I might have to drill out?

 How do I tell if I have the factory security system?
 Thanks so far, I'm tied up with looking after a parent with Alzheimer's disease so my time for troubleshooting is limited.